sooryanivedhaashokan/Quick-Trip-planning-Assistant/README.md

-                           Title: Profitable Trip planning Assistant from New York
+                           Title: Quick Trip planning Assistant from New York

 Aim of the project: